Vovkiv/donuts-ukr/history/README.md

-Here will be stored old version of translated fic.
+Here will be stored old versions of translated fic.